History of the real Milton Keynes Concrete Cows |

 |

-They were made by Liz Leyh, a Canadian born artist/sculpt at Stacey Hill Farm, now the home of Milton Keynes Museum, when the farmhouse was used by various artists and writers in residence who were employed by Milton Keynes Development Corporation.
+They were made by artist Liz Leyh, (born Liz Sutkowski in Utica, New York, USA in the early 40s and she married an Englishman, Leah, in the 1970s.)
+She worked at Stacey Hill Farm, now the home of Milton Keynes Museum, when the farmhouse was used by various artists and writers in residence who were employed by Milton Keynes Development Corporation.

 During their lifetime the cows have lead a rather adventurous lifestyle, kidnapped and held to ransom on occasion, placed in somewhat compromising poses, not to mention the occasional wanton vandalism and periodic repainting.
 They have often featured as headline news to the national media, keen to brand the city with a rather quirky image.
 Today they graze in peace close to the place of their birth, in relative anonymity apart from the occasional glance from the passing motorists.